From SAP CRM to SAP CX: How SAP's Customer Platform Evolved

 Is C4C the same as SAP Sales Cloud V1?

 Yes.
-C4C (Cloud for Customer) is commonly referred to as V1.
-SAP Sales Cloud V2 is the successor — a completely different product with a new data model and extension framework.
-They’re not the same system with a version number.
+C4C (Cloud for Customer) is what people commonly call V1.
+SAP Sales Cloud V2 is the successor, but “successor” doesn’t quite capture it.
+It’s a completely different product with a new data model and extension framework.
+Same name, different system.
+De facto two separate products sharing a brand.

 Can I migrate from C4C to V2 without losing data?

 Yes, with proper planning.
 SAP provides migration tools that map C4C data structures to V2.
 Custom fields, workflows, and integrations need to be rebuilt for the V2 architecture.
-It’s a migration project, not a button click — typically 3-6 months.
+It’s a migration project, not a button click.
+Expect 3-6 months.

 Why did SAP drop the C/4HANA name?

-SAP found that the C/4HANA branding created confusion — it implied a single product rather than a suite.
+Fair enough question.
+The C/4HANA branding confused people because it implied a single product rather than a suite.
 “SAP CX” is clearer: it’s a portfolio of customer experience products.
-The underlying products (Commerce Cloud, Sales Cloud V2, Service Cloud V2, Emarsys, CDP) remained largely the same.
+The products themselves (Commerce Cloud, Sales Cloud V2, Service Cloud V2, Emarsys, CDP) remained largely the same.
+The name was the problem, not the products.

 Is SAP CX only for SAP ERP customers?

 No. SAP CX products work with any ERP through standard APIs.
-However, the integration is significantly easier with SAP S/4HANA through pre-built BTP connectors.
-Non-SAP ERP customers should budget additional integration effort — typically 30-50% more.
+That said, integration is significantly easier with SAP S/4HANA thanks to pre-built BTP connectors.
+Non-SAP ERP customers should budget extra integration effort: typically 30-50% more.
+I’ve done both.
+The S/4HANA projects go noticeably smoother.

 What’s the total cost of migrating from on-prem SAP CRM to SAP CX?

-It depends on the scope, but typical DACH-market ranges: CHF 150,000-400,000 for Sales Cloud V2 migration, including data migration, configuration, integration, training, and go-live support.
+Depends on scope, but typical DACH-market ranges: CHF 150,000-400,000 for Sales Cloud V2 migration, covering data migration, configuration, integration, training, and go-live support.
 The investment pays back through lower maintenance costs, automatic updates, and modern functionality.
+And you stop paying for on-prem infrastructure, which adds up fast.

 The Full SAP CX Portfolio